rolliracker/ncgantt/README.md

 ## Installation
 ### Outside Nextcloud

 The app can be used outside of Nextcloud: Just download everything and open index.html.
-You need a Nextcloud App Password to be able to connect to your Deck boards (in Nexcloud go to Settings -> Security -> scroll down to "Add App Password").
+You should use a Nextcloud App Password to connect to your Deck boards (in Nexcloud go to Settings -> Security -> scroll down to "Add App Password").

 ### Inside Nextcloud
 Connect to your Nextcloud installation.
 E.g. if it is in a Docker container